pravega/pravega-operator/doc/rollback-cluster.md

 Reason: UpgradeFailed
 Message: <Details of exception/cause of failure>
 ```
-After an Upgrade Failure the output of `kubectl describe pravegacluster <pravega cluster name>` would look like this (assuming name of pravega cluster is `bar-pravega`):
+After an Upgrade Failure the output of `kubectl describe pravegacluster [CLUSTER_NAME]` would look like this:

 ```
 $> kubectl describe pravegacluster bar-pravega